davedawita/ManageProject---Back-End/README.md

 ManageProject is an application that can be utilized by users who need to mange their projects specifically for those working in software engineering.

-The manageProject app has two repositories:
+The manageProject app has two repositories:</br>
  - MangeProject---Front-End: is for front-end of the app with React (No EJS)
  - MangeProject ---Back-End: is for back-end of the app with with mongoose